ArnoldDP/OStim-Community-Modlist/README.md

  * Hotkeys and non-vanilla controls

+**Home**: ReShade Menu/Open Animation Replacer GUI.
+Cycle through them by hitting home multiple times

+**F11** dMenu.

+**Z** Wheeler.
+This and the rest of its associated hotkeys can easily be viewed and changed in dMenu

 **END**: Community Shaders window (CS profile only)

 **Shift + Enter**: ENB Menu (Default profile only)